linode/docs/docs/web-servers/nginx/flask-and-gunicorn-on-ubuntu/index.md

 This guide will walk you through the steps to deploy a Flask application to a production environment running on a Linode.
 Your production environment will use [NGINX](http://localhost:1313/docs/web-servers/nginx/nginx-installation-and-basic-setup/) as the web server and reverse proxy, [Gunicorn](https://gunicorn.org/) as the web server gateway interface (WSGI) application server, and [Supervisor](http://supervisord.org/) for monitoring and auto-reloading Gunicorn should it go down.
 This guide will not cover creating a Flask application or related Python concepts.

-In this guide we will complete the following:
+In this guide you will complete the following:

 - [Copy an existing Flask application from a local development environment to a production environment](#copy-your-flask-app-to-your-linode)
 - [Install and configure NGINX](#install-and-configure-nginx)